bertod/ddp_project/README.md

 Just to have an idea, we recorded the time you need to wait until your graph is ready

     Static Visualization:
-    - networkx: more than 5 minutes
+    - networkx: around 5 minutes
     - graph-tool: 1 minute and 40 seconds

     This test was conducted on 13063 authors, so 13063 nodes to build and connect in the graph.

     Interactive Visualization:
     - networkx and bokeh: more than 5 minutes
-    - graph-tool: 15 seconds!
+    - graph-tool: 2 minutes and 50 seconds

     This test was conducted on 9509 authors, so 9509 nodes to build and connect in the graph.